myquay/michael-mckenna.com/blog/content/post/2024/multi-tenancy-asp-dot-net-core-eight-01.md

 }
 ```

-The implementing application can implement `ITenantLookupService`, `ITenantInfo` and `ITenantLookupService` to resolve the tenant in a way that makes sense for their application.
+The implementing application can implement `ITenantLookupService`, `ITenantInfo` and `ITenantLookupService` to resolve the tenant in a way that makes sense for their specific application.

 Other tenant resolution strategies and lookup services can be implemented to resolve tenants in different ways, for example a `PathResolutionStrategy` could be used to resolve tenants based on the request path.